Sp25-CS5004-Online-Lionelle/final-project-group-3/Manual/AnimalJamUserManual.md

 ## Filtered List

 The results of the filter will show up in the main collection screen as a filtered list of animals.
 The filtered list will only display animals that match the specified filter criteria.
-You can clear the filter by clicking the Clear Filter or Search button or just going back to the main collection screen.
-The app will reset the filter and display all animals in the collection again.
+You can clear the filter by clicking the `Clear Search/Filter`.
+The app will reset the filter and display all animals in the collection.
+You can also click the `Favorite List` button to proceed to your favorites list, which will also clear the filter or search.
 <br>
 ![Filtered List](FilteredList.png)
 <br>